MarciaRosebrock/trialbyfire-v2/README.md

 # trialbyfire-v2
-a simple html site deloyed over github pages!
+A simple website site this is deloyed over github pages!